 ● This legal basis is the basis for the processing of the following data: civil status data, identification data, contact details, data related to your personal and professional situation, economic and financial information, financial and transactional data, data related to the products and services subscribed to, connection data related to the use of our services, cookies, data resulting from correspondence and communications between you and us and geolocation data.

-● The purpose of this processing is to: prevention of fraud, prevention of non-payment, collection and management of litigation (amicable, overindebtedness and legal disputes), management of claims, management of estates, fight against financial crime, prevention and management of incivilities towards our employees, security of our networks, surveillance of our premises, in particular by means of a video surveillance system, analysis of our risk in terms of entering into business relations (in particular during t h e assessment of risks linked to credit applications), activities of
+● The purpose of this processing is to: prevention of fraud, prevention of non-payment, collection and management of litigation (amicable, overindebtedness and legal disputes), management of claims, management of estates, fight against financial crime, prevention and management of incivilities towards our employees, security of our networks, surveillance of our premises, in particular by means of a video surveillance system, analysis of our risk in terms of entering into business relations, activities of

 ● The choice of this legal basis is made after a careful balancing of the interests pursued by Lydia with your interests, if you are concerned by the processing, and the assessment of reasonable expectations in this respect.
 We put in place safeguards to protect your interests, rights and fundamental freedoms (e.g., rights to information, right to object and right to limit processing).